cran-task-views/Cluster/Cluster.md

         probability, package `r pkg("bgmm")` provides
         belief-based and soft-label mixture modeling for mixtures of Gaussians with the EM algorithm.
+    -   Package `r pkg("clustMD")` provides model-based clustering of mixed data using a parsimonious mixture of latent Gaussian variable models.
     -   Package `r pkg("EMCluster")` provides EM algorithms and several efficient initialization methods for model-based clustering of finite mixture Gaussian distribution with